mikki-messer/new-pipe-mobile-tests/README.md

 #### Prerequisites

-Make sure to register at browserstack.com, upload your `.apk` file to your dashboard, and get your credentials and browserstack link for the app.
+Make sure to register at <a href="https://browserstack.com" target="_blank">browserstack.com</a>, upload your `.apk` file to your dashboard, and get your credentials and the Browserstack link for the app.

 #### Prepare the configuration file